 Folks, the story has a wonderful end, and even the inanimate creation longs for that end.
 You'll notice in verse 22 that it says, "The whole creation."
 That is to say everything laments together because everything is touched by the curse.
 How great is the evil of sin, that the sin that Adam and Eve committed in the garden, two people on a little tiny planet in a universe without boundaries, polluted the whole place, two people.

 You talk about the impact of sin?
 You talk about the far-reaching implications of iniquity?
 Two people polluted the whole creation so that the whole creation, ultimately, even after being renovated, has to be uncreated.
 That's the power of sin, and that's the point of the curse, to make that clear.

 Lord, we know the plan is Your plan.
-You have it all laid out, and You'll bring it to pass, and we've grown as well, longing, not only for the redemption of the creation, but the redemption of our bodies.
-We want to live that perfect life in a restored creation, that life, which knows no struggle with sin, and so we wait for the redemption of the body, and we know and we praise You that the blessed Holy Spirit groans for the same fulfillment, and thus, by his groaning intercession, secures our no-condemnation status and our security that will one day bring us to that full redemption, to that glorious Kingdom, and until then, we live in a continual state of gratitude for such a promise, and thank You, in Christ's name.
+You have it all laid out, and You'll bring it to pass.
+And we groan as well, longing, not only for the redemption of the creation, but the redemption of our bodies.
+We want to live that perfect life in a restored creation, that life which knows no struggle with sin.
+And so we wait for the redemption of the body, and we know and we praise You that the blessed Holy Spirit groans for the same fulfillment, and thus, by his groaning intercession, secures our no-condemnation status and our security that will one day bring us to that full redemption, to that glorious kingdom, and until then, we live in a continual state of gratitude for such a promise, and thank You, in Christ's name.
 Amen.